Dr-Anonymous/mahe/refund.md

 <h2>Contact us</h2>

-<p>If you have any questions about our Returns and Refunds Policy, please contact us:</p>
+<p>If you have any questions about our Cancellations and Refunds Policy, please contact us:</p>

 <ul>
 <li>